uafgeotools/rtm/doc/index.rst

 rtm
 ===

-A Python package for reverse time migration of infrasound signals
+A Python package for locating infrasound sources using reverse time migration

 .. toctree::
    :caption: README